 In all, the Brennan Center received approximately 2,600 pages of information regarding the NYPD’s testing of three commercial predictive policing programs and its ultimate decision to build in-house the predictive software it would use to determine officer deployment.
 The records include internal communications and notes; promotional materials, email exchanges, and contracts from outside software vendors; and numerous output maps and data collected by the department’s in-house algorithms.
 This trove provides a crucial view into the mechanics of predictive policing, contributing to a more informed public discourse about the costs and consequences of such programs.

 NYPD did not relinquish this information easily.
 On December 27, 2017, the New York State Supreme Court ordered the NYPD to produce these records.
-Both parties filed cross motions for reargument, which were denied in July of 2018, clearing the way for the NYPD to disclose the records as required.
+Both parties filed cross motions for reargument, which were denied in July of 2018.
+Also in July 2018, the Court issued an order rejecting NYPD’s argument that certain documents were protected from disclosure under FOIL exemptions, clearing the way for the NYPD to disclose the records as required.

 Nevertheless, the department did not begin producing documents until November 2018.
 And the NYPD did not finish releasing the records until April 2019, just short of three years after the Brennan Center filed its original FOIL request.
 The department’s obstructionist approach is concerning because citizens and watchdog organizations should not have to wait years for insight into the technologies shaping police behavior.
 Nevertheless, the documents represent a victory for members of the public who deserve to know how their police department is allocating its resources, and for civil liberties advocates committed to understanding the implications of predictive policing for individual freedoms.

-You can read more about the original request and litigation below.
+You can read more about the request and litigation below.